Key Takeaways

 An example of an ASV machine next to a CPAP machine.

-While ASV therapy is effective, it is not recommended for everyone.
+While ASV therapy can be effective, it is not recommended for everyone.
 Specifically, there are higher risks for people with a certain type of congestive heart failure that affects pumping, called reduced ejection fraction.
 For this reason, experts do not recommend using ASV to treat central sleep apnea in people with this type of heart failure.

 Similar to CPAP machines, ASV machines can cause some side effects and discomfort, such as: